lucane-asturias/vite-ecommerce-strapi/README.md

 It's possible to buy products, but it does not have a payment platform system, it's only simulated.
 There is also a complete admin panel from Strapi, a category system created with dynamic routing, and an order list after the payment gateway.

-Credit: Augustin Navarro's Vue Course
+Credit: Agustin Navarro's Vue Course